confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

     <img src="images/stream-detail.png" width=50% height=50%>
 </div>

 4. Click on **Query Stream** which will take you back to the **Editor**.
 You will see the following query auto-populated in the editor which may be already running by default.
 If not, click on **Run query**.
-An option is to set the `auto.offset.reset=earliest` before clicking **Run query**. <br> <br> Optionally, you can navigate to the editor and construct the select statement on your own, which should look like the following.
+To see data already in the topic, you can set the `auto.offset.reset=earliest` property before clicking **Run query**. <br> <br> Optionally, you can navigate to the editor and construct the select statement on your own, which should look like the following.

 ```sql
 SELECT * FROM STOCKS_STREAM EMIT CHANGES;